 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
-There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
+There is currently over $30 billion in asbestos trust funds, set up for those who are victims of asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Charleston Naval Shipyard History

 When the war ended, a lot of workers lost their job, and at the same time, they were leaving a job that exposed them to asbestos on a daily basis.

-The shipyard had considerably less employees during the start of World War II, with an average of around 200 workers.
+The shipyard had considerably fewer employees during the start of World War II, with an average of around 200 workers.
 That quickly changed however, during the peak of the war, when close to 26,000 people were hired.

 During the wars, two of the largest vessels built at the Charleston Shipyard included the Bryce Canyon (AD-36) and the Tidewater (AD-31).

-During the 1950s, when the Korean War reached its peak, the shipyard once again began building vessels.
-During the Vietnam War, the shipyard built several submarines (including nuclear submarines) and missiles.
+During the 1950s, when the Korean War reached its peak, the shipyard again began building vessels.
+During the Vietnam War, the shipyard built submarines (including nuclear submarines) and missiles.

 Asbestos at Charleston Naval Shipyard

-Many former workers and people who lived closed to the shipyard filed asbestos-related claims and mesothelioma lawsuits against the manufacturers that supplied asbestos products to the shipyard.
+Many former workers and people who lived closed to the shipyard filed asbestos-related claims and mesothelioma lawsuits against manufacturers that supplied asbestos products to the shipyard.

 Additional Information and Resources

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.